-Reclaim all that money you spent on expensive text books at the start of the year by selling your books to new prospective students at a discounted rate.
+Reclaim all that money you spent on expensive textbooks at the start of the year by selling your books to new prospective students at a discounted rate.
 Join student forums and Facebook groups to find others who are planning to study the same subject as you.
-There are also many directory webistes which allow you to list your second hand books online.
+There are also many directory websites which allow you to list your second-hand books online.

 #6 Be An Extra :